 The 2-wire serial interface supports the standard system management bus (SMBus[TM]) protocols: write byte, read byte, send byte, and receive byte for reading the temperature data and programming the alarm thresholds.

-The MAX6636 is specified for a -40°C to +125°C operating temperature range and is available in a 20-pin TSSOP package.
+The MAX6689 is specified for an operating temperature range of -40°C to +125°C and is available in 20-pin QSOP and TSSOP packages.

 Applications